 On November 4, 2013, Chinos Intermediate Holdings A, Inc. (the "Issuer"), an indirect parent holding company of Group, issued \$500 million aggregate principal of 7.75/8.50% Senior PIK Toggle Notes due May 1, 2019 (the "PIK Notes").
 The PIK Notes are (i) senior unsecured obligations of the Issuer, (ii) structurally subordinated to all of the liabilities of the Issuers' subsidiaries, and (iii) not guaranteed by any of the Issuers' subsidiaries, and therefore are not recorded in our financial statements.
-We paid a dividend of \$19 million to the Issuer in the first quarter to fund the semi-annual interest payment on May 1, 2015.
-Additionally, while not required, we intend to pay dividends to fund future interest payments, which would aggregate to \$155 million through the remainder of the term if all interest on the PIK Notes is paid in cash
+We paid dividends of \$38 million in the aggregate to the Issuer in the first and second quarters of fiscal 2015 to fund the semi-annual interest payments due May 1, 2015 and November 1, 2015.